ebello/jekyll-perf/README.md

 Reduce the size of your images safely by running `thor build:optimize_images`.

 ### Automatic sprite generation
+Create sprites that are perfect to use with Sass functions: vertically oriented with a fixed grid.
+All images are left and top aligned in the grid.
+See the `_build.thor` file for how to configure.

-Jekyll pages built with JSON
+### Jekyll pages built with JSON
+Having the data for a page in JSON format means you can build static HTML and have dynamic functionality using JavaScript, all while having one central place for the data.

-Liquid tag to extract information from JSON dynamic navigation based on hierarchy, ordered numerically or by date url tag to get page url by id
+### Liquid tag to extract information from JSON files
+Reference data in other JSON pages by using the `json` Liquid tag.
+See the documentation in _plugins/json_tag.rb for usage.

+### Dynamic site navigation
+Primary and secondary navigation can be generated automatically based on YAML metadata on the page.
+Use `primarynavorder` or `navorder` to specify placement of page within the navigation.
+See the default layout for an example of how to generate the navigation.

-Amazon S3 deployment
+### Amazon S3 deployment
+If you're hosting your site on Amazon S3, all the appropriate headers for caching and gzip support in order to get the best performance are taken care of.

 Dependencies
 ------------